marc2332/bliss/doc/docs/config_cyberstar.md

 The powersupplies provide an SCA output TTL, which is typically integrated via a counter/timer board like the P201 ESRF board.

 The BLISS controller provide a SoftAxis to scan the SCA voltage window.

 The 5 channels models accept an additional configuration parameter to specify the module channel.
 See the example below for more details.

-## Example Configuration
+## Example configuration

 ```yaml
 -   class: Cyberstar
     module: regulation.powersupply.cyberstar